awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

-# Walkthrough: Reset passwords and SSH keys on Amazon EC2 instances<a name="automation-ec2reset"></a>
+# Walkthrough: Reset passwords and SSH keys on EC2 instances<a name="automation-ec2reset"></a>

-You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on Amazon EC2 Windows instances, and to generate a new SSH key on Amazon EC2 Linux instances\.
+You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on EC2 instances for Windows Server, and to generate a new SSH key on EC2 instances for Linux\.
 The **AWSSupport\-ResetAccess** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administrator password\.

 You can use Automation with the **AWSSupport\-ResetAccess** document to solve the following problems: